For Wanjiru Kamau-Rutenberg ’01, the road to Akili Dada by way of Whitman College had many signposts, all with the same directions.

 There were the four years as an intern at Whitman’s Intercultural Center.
 There was the year as resident assistant of MECCA House, home to half a dozen students committed to cultural awareness.
 There were the all-night conversations with roommates in the living room of an off-campus house dubbed The Hike.

 Invariably, the discussions and day’s work came round to “a fundamental principle,” in Kamau-Rutenberg’s words: how best to effect positive change in the world.
-Seven years later, she has turned thoughts into deeds, and her efforts have been recognized by the United Nations.
+Seven years later, she has put thoughts into deeds.

 Her means of change is Akili Dada, an international organization that provides competitive and comprehensive secondary-school scholarships and career mentoring for young Kenyan women.
 Kamau-Rutenberg founded the nonprofit in May 2005.
-She directs its activities from her home in Belmont, Calif., with help from a board of directors that includes other Whitman alumni and a Whitman trustee.
+She directs its activities from her home in Belmont, Calif., with help from a board of directors that includes other Whitman alumni.

 “The fact that I had the opportunity to be involved in leadership at Whitman absolutely shaped what I wanted to do after Whitman,” she said.
 “When I was at MECCA House, for example, we worked as a team and learned how to educate people in the value of a cause.
 Those are skills I put to use every day in my work with Akili Dada.”